neuralmagic/deepsparse/examples/ultralytics-yolo/README.md

     --no-save  # webcam only
 ```

-In addition to webcam `--source` can take a path to a `.jpg` file, directory or glog pat
+In addition to webcam `--source` can take a path to a `.jpg` file, directory or glob path
 of `.jpg` files, or path to a `.mp4` video file.
 If source is an integer and no
 corresponding webcam is available, an exception will be raised.